carmenOT/cervello/README.md

 #install.packages("devtools")
 #devtools::install_github("carmenOT/cervello")
 ````
+- Note: if you have issues using devtools, you can still install the package downloading it and then installing it locally.

 3. Now you have set-up your environment and installed the library that will run the package.
 You can use the following `R` script to load in your library and configure your environment connection details:
 ```